linhtetaung-mm/crack-code-puzzle/README.md

 # crack-code-puzzle
-Crack Code Puzzle is one of the game from Brain Training - Logic Puzzles
+Crack Code Puzzle is one of the games from Brain Training - Logic Puzzles